 The group has been raising issues including; developing a text message contact number for deaf people, improving access to tower blocks and how to ensure all deaf customers are kept informed of important changes such as Welfare Benefit Reforms.

 The group have also put together a training session for front line staff which starts this Winter.
 Christine explains: "The aim of the training is to help staff to see life from a Deaf perspective.
 We start the training with a case study about a real problem one of us had with a water leak.
 Throughout the training we use British Sign Language and speech, we want staff to understand that every Deaf person is different and that we all have different needs."

-Six Salix Homes staff are trained to Level 2 BSL with one officer currently completing Level 3.
+Three Salix Homes staff are trained to Level 2 BSL, and one at Level 1.
 Staff at Windsor Albion Co-operative have also undertaken Level 1 BSL training.

-If you would like to come to our next meeting or would like more information, please email firstname.lastname@example.org or text Joanne Slater on 07872 418 331.
+If you would like to come to our next meeting or would like more information, please email firstname.lastname@example.org or text Cath Walton on 07725 104 894.